allison-johnson/my-recipe-box-client/NOTES.md

 *TODO*
-[] Too many props getting passed down from App?
-Clean that up ... props should only get passed down 1-2 levels!
-    - Maybe App doesn't even need to get recipes from the store since RecipesContainer is only using allRecipes, which it grabbed from the store itself?

-[] Clean up Redux store (viewingRecipesOf/changeViewingRecipesOf/selectedUser)

 [] Instructions for using recipe box (including screen shots or a short video?) in welcome component

 [] Add README's!!!